-A tremendous opportunity for the gaming industry is streaming platforms where gamers interact with their fans and stream live play.
+A tremendous opportunity for the gaming industry is streaming platforms where gamers interact with their fans and stream live play from their favorite console and pc games.
 These have really taken off with the rise of esports as content

 This platform was founded by two 18-year-olds in Seattle in 2014.
 Originally called beam, the two founders worked hard to build the community and their company until it was sold to Microsoft in 2016 and became Mixer.
 They stayed on for another three years guiding Mixer to success.

 Mixer’s streamers can use the platform to become partners in the service and generate income.
 The main aim is to interact with viewers.
 One user, Asporus, says “part of the fun of playing is having a laugh with others and being part of a growing community”.
 Check out his channel.

 There is a healthy rivalry between streaming platforms, Mixer and Twitch.
 They both started small, though.
 Founder Justin Kan started working on the idea as a student at Yale in 2005.
 Known as justin.tv back then, it has had to adapt based on changes in technology and user requirements.
 It is now a permanent fixture in the gaming landscape.
 The company was bought by Amazon in 2014 for $970 million.